RibsonZ/Clint/README.md

 Until now.

 ## Alpha
 The first iteration was coarse.
 But glorious.
 With mounts made of nothing but off-the-shelf woodworking elements it was a true expression of my DIY soul.
+The following pictures are a reconstruction of what it looked like, as by the time I took them, I had already torn the Alpha apart to take measurements for the 3D printed mounts.
+In that process, the camera mount had been disintegrated, hence the lack thereof at the front.

 ![alpha34](Media/alpha_rear_quarter.JPG)